zczlr12/comp0035-cwi-zczlr12/src/coursework1/coursework1.md

 I installed Visual Studio Code extension `flake8` as a linter so that I can see style issues by hovering over the squiggled lines.
 I also installed `flake8` in the virtual environment using the command `pip install flake8` in the terminal, and check for any unsolved style issues by running the command `flake8 src/coursework1/data_prep.py` before submission.

-After correcting the code, the result of running the linter becomes blank.
+After correcting the code, the result of running the linter `flake8` (with line wrapping set at 79 characters) becomes blank.
+This means my final code meets Python standards and is appropriately documented.
 The evidence is shown as follows:

 ![Evidence](linter_result.png)